 This facility is home to the varsity volleyball and men's and women's basketball programs.
-During the 2011 renovation, the arena saw a transformation which included a 3-court basketball playing surface, chairback seating and three HD LCD video boards.
+Amenities in the arena include a 3-court basketball playing surface, chairback seating and three HD LCD video boards.
 This facility has open hours in which members of the Marist community can take part in recreational, club and intramural sports.